-Fellows are appointed to occupy temporary employment positions with the Department of Veterans Affairs for a period of one year.
+Fellows are appointed to occupy temporary employment positions with the Department of Veterans Affairs for a period not to exceed one year.
 Once formally hired, Fellows are full-fledged, if temporary, employees, and are also trainees who require supervision and support consistent with VA policy on all trainees.